Falls at Home: Caring for Elderly Parents

 The familiarity of continuing to live in a much-loved home can be reassuring to an elderly person, who is already disturbed and frightened by the effects of falling.
 With the help and encouragement of a one-to-one caregiver, they may be persuaded to take gentle walks and participate in social events, which will keep the mind active and the body mobile.

 Although a fall can be a terrifying experience for an elderly person, it is important to encourage them to continue with their life as though the fall had never happened.
-Continuing to live in their own home can be particularly helpful in these circumstances, as it brings a degree of normality back to the person’s life, something that is crucial for their mental health.
+Continuing to live in their own home can be particularly helpful in these circumstances, as it brings a degree of normality back to the person’s life, allowing them to remain independent, something that is crucial for their mental health.

 Preventing Falls: How to Care for Ageing Parents